A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: System model and problem statement

 such that the polynomial equations (\ref{eq:1}) are satisfied.
 The (generic) IA feasibility problem consists on deciding whether, given $K,M_j,N_j,d_j$ and $\Phi$, all or almost all choices of $H_{kl}$ will admit such $U_k,V_l$.
-We have already pointed out that the IA equations given by (\ref{eq:1}) hold or do not hold independently of the particular chosen affine representatives of $H,U,V$.
-Note also that for a $N_k\times d_k$ decoder matrix $U_k$, a $M_l\times d_l$ precoder matrix $V_l$ and a $N_k\times M_l$ MIMO channel matrix $H_{kl}$, we have
+We have already pointed out that the IA equations given by (\ref{eq:1}) hold or do not hold independently of the particular chosen affine representatives of $(H,U,V)$.

 As in \cite{BreslerCartwrightTseToappear}, the proof of our main theorems will follow from the study of the set $\{(H,U,V): \text{ (\ref{eq:1}) holds}\}$.
 More precisely, consider the following diagram